 There is no precise “how to open a UK bank account for overseas owned companies” handbook.
 Unfortunately, it is often easier for UK banks to decline to open an account, than it is to complete the hurdles and internal challenges they face from a compliance perspective.
 Below, we have prepared a checklist for opening a UK bank account.

-This page provides more detailed guidance on what is involved in opening a UK bank account.
+Here is more detailed guidance on what is involved in opening a UK bank account.

 The following provides a high-level overview as to the sort of data and detail that is required to open a bank account in the UK for overseas owned companies.
 It is by no means complete – there are multiple sign-offs internally within your banking partner, and if your application passes one hurdle, doesn’t mean the next inputter/operating won’t have further questions relating to ownership, identification documents etc.